Zarmeena667/Statistical-Modelling-with-Python-Project2-LHL/README.md

 2. Data cleaning, EDA and storage

-Once data was retrieved for art galleries location from Foursquare and Yelp the dataframes were further manipulated to a cleaner and more usable form.
+Once data was retrieved for art galleries location from Foursquare and Yelp, the dataframes were further manipulated to a cleaner and more usable form.
 I also performed EDA to assess the data and finally stored the data to CSV files to be used in other specified tasks.

 3. Joining/Merging Dataframes and data manipulation

-For this task, I import the CSV files created earlier for citybikes, foursquare and yelp to dataframes.
+For this task, I imported the CSV files created earlier for citybikes, foursquare and yelp to dataframes.
 I then merged the three dataframes using inner and outer merge condition.
 The resulting dataframe from my first merge (final_df = pd.merge(fsqdf, yelpdf, on=['Name'], how='inner'))  had common columns appended with suffixes(-x, -y).
-I had to then format the merged data frames to have a single lat, longitude, distance and address.
-I accomplished this through taking the mean of lat_x, lat_y and longitude_x, longitude_y.
+I had to then format the merged data frames to have a single columns for lat, longitude, distance and address.
+I accomplished this through taking the mean of lat_x, lat_y and longitude_x, longitude_y and address.

 4. EDA, data cleaning and data manipulation

-I further removed duplicates from  merged dataframe and checked the statistical composition of my data to assess how nulls are affecting my columns.
+I further cleaned my data by removing irrelevant columns, checked for duplicates and also checked the statistical composition of my data to assess how nulls are affecting my columns.
 I also used visualization techniques/EDA to explore patterns between different variables as we would be building a linear regression model for the next task.
 Observing my scatterplots, I decided to run a model for distance and rating.
 In order to avoid too many null values affecting my data, I further imputed mean values for Rating and Distance using mean.

 5. Saving merged dataframe